Employer of Record

 • Group Personal Accident Insurance: Provides coverage for accidental death and disability, typically offered as a multiple of salary.

-• Retirement Benefits: Includes contributions to the Employees’ Pension Fund and options like the National Pension Scheme (NPS) for voluntary retirement savings.
+• Retirement Benefits: Includes contributions to statutory schemes and options like the National Pension System (NPS) or employer-sponsored retirement savings.

-• Short-Term Disability Insurance: Covers income loss due to medical contingencies, introduced recently by some providers.
+• Short-Term Disability Insurance: Covers income loss due to medical contingencies, where offered by the employer or insurer.

 Employee Perks